Alternative Fuels Infrastructure Regulation (AFIR)

 - the adoption of renewable and low-carbon fuels (RLF) is not constrained by a lack of recharging and refueling infrastructure

-The AFIR revision will work hand in hand with the FuelEU Maritime legislation and the Trans-European Transport Network (TEN-T).
+The AFIR will work hand in hand with the FuelEU Maritime legislation and the Trans-European Transport Network (TEN-T).
 These three measures are essential to trigger the development of policies for the rollout of alternative fuels infrastructure in EU Member States.

 What does AFIR impact?